google/asylo-site/_docs/concepts/ekep.md

 While it follows the fundamental principles of the ALTS handshake protocol, EKEP differs from the ALTS handshake protocol in the following aspects:

 1. EKEP always uses ephemeral Diffie-Hellman keys.
-If both participants comply, then perfect forward secrecy is guaranteed.
+The use of ephemeral keys by both participants guarantees perfect forward secrecy.
 Session resumption is not supported in EKEP.
 ALTS supports ephemeral Diffie-Hellman keys, but also supports session resumption based on previously-generated resumption tickets.
-Session resumption was dropped to keep the protocol and its implementation simple.
+Session resumption was dropped from EKEP to keep the protocol and its implementation simple.
 We may revisit this limitation in the future if there is a strong need to support session resumption.
 1. EKEP requires that participants present credentials that are cryptographically bound to a challenge provided by their peer during the handshake.
 This prevents attackers that steal a participant's ephemeral